-'''

 Input String: int + int int

-'''

 - 1. Modify the grammar to make it LL(1) - You can use the LL(1) web demo to see which entries in the parsing table are multiply defined. - Recall your answer in Q1, find out what the problem is to the grammar and how to fix it.
 (Hints: left recursion elimination or left factoring?) - 2.
-Translate your LL(1) grammar in the format that the LL(1) web demo can recognize, and then generate all intermediate tables, and parse the input string. - Notice that $\epsilon$ (empty string) should be denoted as two consequent single-quotes instead of one double-quotes. - Take a screenshot of the two tables (one is nullable, first and follow sets, and the other is parsing table) and include them in your report. - 3.
+Translate your LL(1) grammar in the format that the LL(1) web demo can recognize, and then generate all intermediate tables, and parse the input string. - Notice that ε(empty string) should be denoted as two consequent single-quotes instead of one double-quotes. - Take a screenshot of the two tables (one is nullable, first and follow sets, and the other is parsing table) and include them in your report. - 3.
 Perform the parsing step by step in the playground to get the final parse tree. - Take a screenshot of the parse tree generated in the web demo, and include it in your report.

-LR(0) Grammar (10%)
+LR(0) Grammar (15%)

 - 1. Play with the LR(0) web demo with its default grammar - Take a screenshot of the LR(0) automaton (both table and DFA diagram), and include it in your report. - 2.
-Try in web demos and see if the default LR(0) grammar also LL(1), if the sample LL(1) grammar also LR(0) - Briefly explain why the LL(1) grammar is not LR(0) with the help of the LR parsing table.
-You need to clearly specify which conflict occurs in LR(0) parsing and why that conflict fails the LR parsing instead of telling me that there is a red row in the parsing table.
+Try in web demos and see if the default LR(0) grammar also LL(1), if the sample LL(1) grammar also LR(0). - Briefly explain why the LL(1) grammar is not LR(0) with the help of the LR parsing table.
+You need to clearly specify which conflict occurs in LR(0) parsing and why that conflict fails the LR parsing instead of telling me that there is a red row in the parsing table. - 3.
+It is well believed that "It is difficult to write a bottom-up parser by hand for anything but trivial grammars."
+(Courtesy to Maggie Johnson of Stanford CS143's Bottom-Up Parsing Materials, 2012).
+Explain your understanding to this argument based on your findings in the LR0 playground or other supporting materials.